ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

+---
+layout: post
-### JavaScript Functions Part 2 - Call, Apply, Bind
+title:  "JavaScript Functions - Part 2: Call, Apply, Bind"
+date:   2017-10-24 10:50:00 -0400
+categories: jekyll javascript functions
+---

+### Introduction
+TBD

 ### Definitions:
 - call – method of the Function object that calls a function with a specified this value and individual arguments
 - apply – method of the Function object that calls a function with a specified this value and an array of arguments